FSoft-AI4Code/CodeCapybara/README.md

 ### Instruction Tuning
 We tried 2 approaches to fine-tune LLaMA-7B checkpoint on the collected data, including:
-- Full-parameter fine-tuning.
-The checkpoint can be found at [HuggingFace](https://huggingface.co/minhngh/CodeCapybara).
+- Full-parameter Fine-tuning
-- HuggingFace's PEFT, same as [AlpacaLoRA](https://github.com/tloen/alpaca-lora#readme)
+- Parameter-efficient Fine-tuning with HuggingFace's PEFT

+Please refer to [Checkpoint Release] section for accessing to our checkpoints

 ## Results